GiraffeA77/Game-351-P1/README.md

 # - Created and appled grass texture
 # - Morphed terrain to create hills, pits, river and lake
 # - Painted dirt path
+# - Created water material and added water to lake, river, and moat

 # Connor Hubble
 # - Created and painted surrounding mountains